NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-6-logs.md

 Now rerun the whole workflow by using the `-F` flag.
 Do the logs contain what they should?
 Note how much easier it is to follow the progression of the workflow when the rules write to logs instead of to the terminal.

+> **Note** <br>
+> If you have a rule with a shell directive in which several commands are run
+> and you want to save stdout and stderr for all commands into the same log file
+> you can add `exec &>{log}` as the first line of the shell directive.

 If you run with `-D` (or `-S` for a simpler version) you will see that the summary table now also contains the log file for each of the files in the workflow.

 > **Quick recap** <br>
 > In this section we've learned: